 I called my friend and asked if he would like to be on the team and enter the contest with me.
 He was very excited and said yes.
 After registration we needed to submit a plan to the officials for their approval.
 We spent two nights after work designing and planning the new theme.
 Once we agreed what we wanted to sculpt we then made a small clay model of the new sculpture.

-The "World of Humanity" sculpture depicts 4 men holding 3 women in the air.
+The "World of Humanity" sculpture as pictured below depicts 4 men holding 3 women in the air.
 The Women were connected hand to foot creating a circle, that shape represented the world.
 The four men represented Humanity, Nature, Environment, and Peace.
 We did not win but had a wonderful time.